johnedelmapa/dockerize-rails-5/README.md

 4. copy the content of database.yml.sample into config/database.yml
 5. docker-compose exec web rails db:create

+# if you some error pls added it.
+docker-compose run web bundle update marcel mimemagic

 Additional info

 1. docker-compose logs -f (to view realtime logs)